-BPER Banca SpA holds the cleaner structural position, with the lead spread across growth and profitability.
-First Citizens BancShares still has the edge on stability, which keeps the comparison from looking entirely one-sided.
+The structural profiles are close, with BPER Banca SpA carrying a narrow edge on profitability.
+First Citizens BancShares still leads on valuation and stability, which keeps the comparison from looking entirely one-sided.
 On the market side, BPER Banca SpA is in better shape — its trend is intact while First Citizens BancShares's trend has broken down.
 That puts structure and market broadly in agreement — BPER Banca SpA's lead looks more confirmed than conflicted.

 Both operate in: Banks - Regional